emptythevoid/flipperzero/badusb/save_to_flipper_poc/README.md

+# Save data from your BadUSB scripts directly to the Flipper's SD Card!

 Inspired by this thread: https://forum.flipperzero.one/t/anyway-to-save-files-back-to-the-flipper-using-badusb/2372

 Credit: Major credit to @LupusE for taking my original proof-of-concept, running with it, and making a proper example payload!